 14. Jim Corbett

-Another must see place in Uttarakhand is the adventure capital – Sikesh and the pilgrim capital id Haridwar.
+Another must see place in Uttarakhand is the adventure capital – Rishikesh and the pilgrim capital id Haridwar.
 Haridwar is a place where tourists are mesmerized by the rustic touch and the spiritual energy of the place and its surroundings.
-Rakshakesh is considered as one of the best exotic places in Uttarakhand.
-Some of the thrills of Ik Shikesh include river rafting, bungee jumping, mountain biking and much more.
+Rishikesh is considered as one of the best exotic places in Uttarakhand.
+Some of the thrills of Rishikesh include river rafting, bungee jumping, mountain biking and much more.

 If you are looking for a vacation to enjoy the diverse spiritual essence of India while exploring these fascinating tourist spots of Uttarakhand, there is nothing better than visiting Chardham-Yamnotri, Gangotri, Badrinath and Kedarnath.